Tuesday, November 28, 2017

 -Dave Newhouse, The Complete Handbook of Pro Football, 1979 Edition

 "Joe is a consensus All-Pro selection who has established himself as one of the most outstanding guards in pro football.
-A perennial Pro Bowl participant, Joe has started every game for the Bills over the course of the past six seasons.
+A perennial Pro Bowl participant, Joe has started every game for the Bills for the past six seasons.

 -1979 Topps No. 190